parthibdebnath/linux4dedede/README.md

 `activate`

 ## General Disclaimer
 You are using these methods and/or softwares at your own risk.
 Doing stupid things can and will brick your device.
-Only you are responsible for any damage, irreversable changes, or improvements made to your device. :)
+Only you are responsible for any damage, irreversible changes, or improvements made to your device. :)